Naser al-Din Shah's slide: Association with Fath-Ali Shah Qajar

-John H. Waller, commenting on Qajar art, mentions, without any credible source, that such a slide was used by Fath-Ali Shah Qajar and his harem:
+John H. Waller, commenting on Qajar art, mentions that such a slide was used by Fath-Ali Shah Qajar and his harem:

 Beyond range of the artists' canvases were even jollier scenes; Fath Ali Shah, it was said, happily whiled away the hours as, one by one, naked harem beauties swooped down a slide, especially made for the sport, into the arms of their lord and master before being playfully dunked in a pool.